‘The Report’ Review

 What carries this movie is the atmosphere.
-The sense of finding things along with Daniel (Adam Driver) keeps your eyes glued to the screen and the new discoveries also moves the story along.
+The sensation of finding things along with Daniel (Adam Driver) keeps your eyes glued to the screen and the new discoveries also moves the story along.
 Making the dialogue pop in a film that’s based on a 6,000-page report is a commendable effort.
 Also the props department deserves some praise especially for the main room where the report is made, those small items really seem like they’re fighting against something big.

 However the film’s visual bleakness and unremarkable shots takes a lot out of it.
 There’s no real standout performances nor are there anything grabbing to brag about.
 Much of the runtime turns into a dull experience.

-Smileys: Dialogue, prop design, exposition
+Smileys: Dialogue, editing

 It’s just a bit dry, just like homework.